-There are four main sections of the map and each one has their own theme that plays throughout the entirety of the section.
+There are four main sections of the map.
+Each one has their own theme that plays throughout the entirety of the section.
 The music is very good and each one reflects the environment you’re in very well.
-The theme that plays in Castle Hamson has a melody backed up by percussion that sounds like the clatter of weapons and armor, which sounds like it belongs in a castle.
+The theme that plays in Castle Hamson has a melody backed up by percussion that sounds like the clatter of weapons and armor.
+This is very fitting since it sounds like it belongs in a castle.

-Because you have to spend a lot of time making your way through these dungeons in order to eventually get to where you need to be, whether that be reaching a particular area or acquiring enough gold to enhance yourself, you will hear these songs loop a lot.
+You spend a lot of time making your way through these dungeons in order to eventually get to where you need to be.
+Whether that be reaching a particular area or acquiring enough gold to enhance yourself, you will hear these songs loop a lot.
 Thankfully, after many hour, I’ve never gotten tired of any of these tracks.

 What stands out the most about Rogue Legacy is just how random everything is.
-Because it is a roguelike, you never really know what you’re going to encounter and when you do, it isn’t always easy to anticipate.
+Because it is a roguelike, you never really know what you’re going to encounter.
+Even when you do, it isn’t always easy to anticipate.
 Some classes and traits make navigating the castle easier, but other times it makes exploring certain areas impossible.

 Sometimes, you will encounter an obstacle that requires a skillset that you literally will not have the skills for.
-You might need to be small to get in a certain section, or a special chest might only unlock if you can defeat an enemy with a particular spell.
-There are a lot of situations where something is beyond your control and no amount of skill can make up for it, and it feels a little bit unfair.
+You might need to be small to get in a certain section.
+Other times, a special chest might only unlock if you can defeat an enemy with a particular spell.
+There are situations where something is beyond your control and no amount of skill can make up for it.
+These situations come up often and it feels a little bit unfair.

 The Talking Parts